Getting Around in Cambodia

 In recent years, there have been massive improvements to the roads, making it easier to get around the country.
 New highways have been built, old dirt roads have been replaced, and a reasonable bus network has been developed.
 Overall, fares are very reasonable.

 Cambodian national airlines rarely last for more than a few years and as such, it is better to fly on another Southeast Asian airline.
 For example, the Thai carrier Bangkok Airways flies the very popular Phnom Penh to Siem Reap route.

-A disgrace to say the least, travelling by train should only be considered as a novelty or checklist item.
+A disgrace, to say the least, traveling by train should only be considered as a novelty or checklist item.

 The Battambang train runs once a week, with the trip taking anywhere from 18 to 24 hours, departing from Phnom Penh on Saturday and returning the following day.
 Fares are nominal and you can choose to sit on the roof of the train car.

 With the recent improvements to the Cambodian road networks, the bus systems have followed suit and are worth considering.
 A number of private bus companies run to and from Phnom Penh and Siem Reap, serving destinations across the country, with the hubs at Phnom Penh, Siem Reap and Sihanoukville.